Bridge House School: Founding

 Bridge House was founded by a group of local families, namely the Huxter, Friedman and Rands families, as a non-profit company and opened its doors on 19 January 1995 with 54 pupils.
 The school was originally based in a state school building in Simondium until 1997.
 Rezoning applications were brought forth and approved for the school to occupy new premises in the Berg River Valley on the Waterval Farm.
-In July 1998 the school relocated to the new and larger campus situated on a 10-hectare site; an undeveloped corner of farm near the Berg River Bridge donated by the late Graham Beck in 1994, ten kilometres outside Franschhoek.
-Bridge House currently owns 28 hectares of land after receiving an additional donated 18 hectares.